edwardsjk/publication-code/README.md

-# PublicationCode
+# Code for publications

- Code for publications
+This page stores code for selected publications, starting in 2026.